 We welcome the celebration of birthdays in your child's class.
-You may send in a special snack of your choice.
+You may send in a special snack or non-food item of your choice.
 Please inform the staff ahead of time to make sure if there are any allergies in the class.
-(Per current COVID-19 recommendations we will not be accepting special snacks at birthdays.
-Non-Food items are welcome.)